Breathing exercises against stress

 Right nostril and left nostril

-right nostril = activation
+through your right nostril = activation

 Breathing through the right nostril increases sympathetic activity.
 This is associated with increased activity in brain regions related to attention, alertness and cognitive performance.

-left nostril = relaxation
+through your left nostril = relaxation

 A study published in the journal "Frontiers in Human Neuroscience" showed that breathing through the left nostril was associated with increased activity in brain regions related to positive emotions, relaxation and self-regulation.